muhammedceberli/C-Professional-Examples/README.md

-## First Example: Detab Implementation
+## Example - 1 : Detab Implementation

 The first example in this repository is a detab program, which replaces tab characters (\t) with spaces to align text at defined tab stops.<br><br>